MarkusRAdam/RCM_Plot/README.md

 <br>

 ### Without Anaconda
-If you are not using Anaconda, you have to manually install the packages that are imported in main.py and then run the script as described above.
+If you are not using Anaconda, you have to manually install the packages that are imported in main.py (except sqlite3) and then run the script as described above.
 <br>

 ## Web-App Features